Thomas Henry Huxley: The X Club

 There were also some quite significant X-Club satellites such as William Flower and George Rolleston, (Huxley protegés), and liberal clergyman Arthur Stanley, the Dean of Westminster.
 Guests such as Charles Darwin and Hermann von Helmholtz were entertained from time to time.

 They would dine early on first Thursdays at a hotel, planning what to do; high on the agenda was to change the way the Royal Society Council did business.
 It was no coincidence that the Council met later that same evening.
 The first item for the Xs was to get the Copley Medal for Darwin, which they managed after quite a struggle.

 The next step was to acquire a journal to spread their ideas.
 This was the weekly Reader, which they bought, revamped and redirected.
 Huxley had already become part-owner of the Natural History Review bolstered by the support of Lubbock, Rolleston, Busk and Carpenter (X-clubbers and satellites).
 The journal was switched to pro-Darwinian lines and relaunched in January 1861.
 After a stream of good articles the NHR failed after four years; but it had helped at a critical time for the establishment of evolution.
 The Reader also failed, despite its broader appeal which included art and literature as well as science.
 The periodical market was quite crowded at the time, but most probably the critical factor was Huxley's time; he was simply over-committed, and could not afford to hire full-time editors.
 This occurred often in his life: Huxley took on too many ventures, and was not as astute as Darwin at getting others to do work for him.

 However, the experience gained with the Reader was put to good use when the X Club put their weight behind the founding of Nature in 1869.
 This time no mistakes were made: above all, there was a permanent editor (though not full-time), Norman Lockyer, who served until 1919, a year before his death.
 In 1925, to celebrate his centenary, Nature issued a supplement devoted to Huxley.

-The peak of the X Club's influence was from 1873 to 1885 as Hooker, Spottiswoode and Huxley were Presidents of the Royal Society in succession.
+The peak of the X Club's influence was from 1873 to 1885 as Hooker, Spottiswoode and Huxley were presidents of the Royal Society in succession.
 Spencer resigned in 1889 after a dispute with Huxley over state support for science.
 After 1892 it was just an excuse for the surviving members to meet.
 Hooker died in 1911, and Lubbock (now Lord Avebury) was the last surviving member.

 Huxley was also an active member of the Metaphysical Society, which ran from 1869 to 1880.
 It was formed around a nucleus of clergy and expanded to include all kinds of opinions.
-Tyndall and Huxley later joined the Club (founded by Dr. Johnson) when they could be sure that Owen would not turn up.
+Tyndall and Huxley later joined The Club (founded by Samuel Johnson) when they could be sure that Owen would not turn up.